William Yarbrough

-William Paul Yarbrough Story (born March 20, 1989) is a professional soccer player who plays as a goalkeeper for Major League Soccer club Colorado Rapids.
+William Paul Yarbrough Story (born March 20, 1989) is a professional soccer player who plays as a goalkeeper for Major League Soccer club Inter Miami.
 Born in Mexico, he represented the United States national team.

 Personal life

 Yarbrough was born and raised in Aguascalientes, Mexico, to American parents who emigrated from Texas in the 1980s.
 His parents are missionaries Lee Yarbrough and Stacey Story, who decided to live in Mexico, after having their honeymoon there.